Topics (Aristotle): Connection to Aristotle's theory of the syllogism

 Though the Topics, as a whole, does not deal directly with syllogism, clearly Aristotle contemplates the use of topics as places from which dialectical arguments (i.e. arguments using endoxa) may be derived.
 This is evidenced by the fact that the introduction to the Topics contains and relies upon his definition of reasoning (syllogismós): a verbal expression (logos) in which, certain things having been laid down, other things necessarily follow.
 Dialectical reasoning is thereafter divided by Aristotle into inductive and deductive parts.
 The endoxa themselves are sometimes, but not always, set out in a propositional form, (i.e. an express major or minor proposition), from which the complete syllogism may be constructed.
 Often, such construction is left as a task to the speaker; Aristotle gives only the general strategy for argument, leaving the construction of propositions to the creativity of the answerer.

 Book I

 Book I is introductory, laying down a number of preliminary principles upon which dialectical argumentation proceeds.

-Aristotle first lists out five types of endoxa which one can beginning reasoning from:
+Aristotle first lists out five types of endoxa which one can begin reasoning from: